moj-analytical-services/splink/docs/topic_guides/comparisons/regular_expressions.md

 Using `regex_extract` in a Levenshtein comparison could be useful when comparing telephone numbers.
 For example, perhaps you only care about matches on dialling code but still want to account for potential typos in the data.
 (For more information on the different types of string comparators, see [String Comparators](comparators.md).)

-This is achieved below by using `regex_extract="^[0-9]{1,4}"` within a levenshtein comparison to restrict the comparison to only the first 3 to 4 digits of a telephone number:
+This is achieved below by using `regex_extract="^[0-9]{1,4}"` within a Levenshtein comparison to restrict the comparison to only the first 3 to 4 digits of a telephone number:

 === "DuckDB"
     ```python